Department of Geography and Resource Management (GRM), The Chinese University of Hong Kong

-In the 2025 QS World University Subject Rankings, GRM is ranked 19th globally in the field of Geography, climbing 12 places from last year.
-For details, please visit QS website.
+In the 2026 QS World University Subject Rankings, GRM is ranked 21st globally and 4th in Asia in Geography.
+For more details, please visit the QS website.

 Professor Mee Kam Ng elected Fellow of The Royal Town Planning Institute